k2052/developer.2052.me/source/partials/about.md

 ## History

 The time I learned to code I broke everything.
-Because PHP is easy to misuse.
-But it was the thing at the time and I have lost count of how many times I have used "the thing" at the time.
-PHP isn't so bad... what am I saying it is.
-Joomla themes can be beautiful and wonderful and magical and push you so far... maybe in the wrong direction -- but you learn a lot when everything is breaking and you just want the sidebar to float left and not break your post's title and CSS is pretty cool until you have to debug it for 8 hours in Firebug.
+Because PHP is easy to misuse but it was the thing at the time and I have lost count of how many times I have used "the thing at the time".
+PHP isn't so bad... what am I saying, it is bad.
+CMS themes can be beautiful and wonderful and magical and push you so far... maybe in the wrong direction -- but you learn a lot when everything is breaking and you just want the sidebar to float left and not break your post's title and CSS is pretty cool until you have to debug it for 8 hours in Firebug.

 In the end, PHP teaches you MVC, exposes you to classes and how good things could be.
 And it really isn't so bad as long as you don't break everything which